instead-hub/instead/doc/stead3_en.md

 ## The attributes and handlers as functions

-Most attributes and handlers can be funkciami.
+Most attributes and handlers can be _functions_.
 So, for example:

 ```
 disp = function()